Home

 Biden fears Putin has no exit strategy from Ukraine

-Body language knowledgeable offers assessment of Putin's behaviour
+Body language expert provides assessment of Putin's behaviour

-Evaluating her story to a "spy novel", Ms Alyokhina advised The New York Occasions: "I used to be glad that I made it, as a result of it was an unpredictable and big kiss-off to the Russian authorities.
+Comparing her story to a "spy novel", Ms Alyokhina told The New York Occasions: "I used to be happy that I made it, as a result of it was an unpredictable and large kiss-off to the Russian authorities.

-"I nonetheless do not perceive fully what I've performed."
+"I still do not perceive utterly what I've carried out."

-"Even before, there have been questions about how it's united, by what values it's united, and the place it is going.
-But now I do not suppose that is a question anymore."
+"Even before, there were questions on how it is united, by what values it is united, and where it's going.
+However now I do not suppose that is a query anymore."